LWC-Essentials/storybook/README.md

 ```sh
 yarn storybook:meta-doc
 ```
-The result documentation file is generated in the `.stories/build` folder.
+The resulting documentation file is generated in the `.stories/build` folder.

 ### Story types